ainzzorl/goodcode/_articles/chaos-monkey-store.md

 ```

 [Checking if a termination is permitted](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L262-L297).
 The name of the method seems to imply that it's side-effect free, but it actually records the termination time.

+It's not obvious that this logic belongs to the persistence layer.
+Perhaps it was done this way to ensure that the check and the recording are done in the same transaction.

 ```go
 / Check checks if a termination is permitted and, if so, records the